tiiiecherle/osx_install_config/README.md

 This gives you a highly configurable way to backup and restore only the files and folders you want.

 It also resets and takes care of the permissions in the `/Applications` and `/Users/$USER` folder and for homebrew.
-If you add files or folders to your backup / restore list that are not in the User folder make sure to add the permissions in the permissions script for restore.
+If you add files or folders to your backup / restore list that are not in the User folder make sure to add the permissions in the `.../permissions/ownerships_and_permissions_restore.sh` script for restore.

 Sounds more complicated than it is, if there are any questions feel free to ask me.